 - Executive Assistant Director - James L. Turgal, Jr.

-- Information Technology Applications and Data Division Assistant Director - Tracey North (Acting)
+- IT Applications and Data Division Assistant Director - Tracey North

-- Information Technology Infrastructure Division Assistant Director - J. Kevin Reid (Acting)
+- IT Infrastructure Division Assistant Director - W.L.
+Scott Bean, III

 The Information and Technology Branch (ITB) is modernizing the FBI’s aging information technology (IT) infrastructure.
 Every employee, detailee, Task Force member, and contractor within the FBI relies heavily on IT to successfully execute its mission.
 The ITB operates and maintains a multitude of computerized systems, networks, databases and applications.